Kathleen Stock: Resignation

 After announcing her resignation from the university on 28 October 2021, Stock gave a radio interview on Woman's Hour on 3 November.
 She denied that she is transphobic and explained that her resignation followed attacks on her by colleagues who are opposed to her views and who foster an "extreme" response from their students: "instead of getting involved in arguing with me using reason, evidence – the traditional university methods – they tell their students in lectures that I pose a harm to trans students."

+Stock said: "Over time, my teaching about sex and gender in feminist philosophy grew increasingly cautious, and most of my criticism of the sudden sanctification of gender identity took place elsewhere".
+The vice chancellor of the University of Sussex, professor Sasha Roseneil said: "Obviously she left long before I arrived but it is deeply regrettable that Kathleen [Stock] wasn't supported to the extent that she felt able to stay working at Sussex.
+I regret that."

-Office for Students fine
+Investigation by the Office for Students

 In March 2025, Sussex was fined £585,000 by the Office for Students (OfS), which said it had failed to uphold freedom of speech in its trans and non-binary equality policy statement passed in 2018, which said that course materials should "positively represent trans people" and that "transphobic propaganda" would not be tolerated.
 The OfS gave the case of Kathleen Stock as an example of the "chilling effect" this had on expression of lawful views.
-Professor Sasha Roseneil, the university’s vice chancellor, said "The way the OfS has conducted this investigation has been completely unacceptable, its findings are egregious and concocted, and the fine that is being imposed on Sussex is wholly disproportionate."
-The university has said that it will legally challenge the penalty.
-Stock said: "Over time, my teaching about sex and gender in feminist philosophy grew increasingly cautious, and most of my criticism of the sudden sanctification of gender identity took place elsewhere."
-Roseneil said: "Obviously she left long before I arrived but it is deeply regrettable that Kathleen [Stock] wasn’t supported to the extent that she felt able to stay working at Sussex.
-I regret that."
+Professor Sasha Roseneil, the university's vice chancellor, said "The way the OfS has conducted this investigation has been completely unacceptable, its findings are egregious and concocted, and the fine that is being imposed on Sussex is wholly disproportionate."
+The university challenged the decision and it was overturned by judicial review at the High Court on 29 April 2026 with the court upholding accusations that the OfS was biased whilst conducting the investigation.